Volkswagen ID.4 2020: specs, pictures and on-sale date

 Production of the Volkswagen ID.4 – a new electric SUV – will begin at the end of 2020, the German manufacturer has confirmed at its New Brand Design event in Guangzhou, China.
 It'll be the first vehicle based on Volkswagen Group's MEB electric-car platform to be sold in China, with nine further models set to reach the country's market by 2023.

-Volkswagen didn’t give much away at September's Frankfurt show, enclosing the ID.4 in a smoked display case and disguising it with a camouflage wrap.
-However, it did give us a chance to assess the car’s proportions, with the coupe-inspired rear liftback of the ID.Crozz concept (pictured below) replaced with a more conventional – and practical – tailgate on this pre-production version.
+Although we've seen the ID.4 before, this is the first time the car has been shown unobscured: when it was displayed at September's Frankfurt show, the ID.4 was enclosed in a smoked display case.
+The car’s proportions are now more clearly visible, with the coupe-inspired rear liftback of the ID.Crozz concept (gallery below) replaced with a more conventional – and practical – tailgate on this pre-production version.

 Like the ID.3, the ID.4 is based on Volkswagen's MEB platform, which has been designed from the off to underpin a wide range of electric cars.
 Whereas the ID.3 has a regular five-door hatchback shape, the ID.4 is quite different – part-coupe, part-SUV.
 It sits a little higher off the ground and has a sleeker body than the ID.3.

 There have been a couple of ID.4 concepts, but the second – the Crozz II from the 2017 Frankfurt Motor Show – is believed to give the best idea of what the finished production car will look like.